Viktoriada26/WikiArt-/README.md

 Except for fixing the order of the classes, I also added a dropout=0.5 to prevent overfitting and the final accuracy now is 0.19365079700946808

 # Part 1 - Fix class imbalance
+In order to run the upsampled dataset you have to do this change in the train.py
+traindataset = WikiArtDataset(trainingdir, device, is_train=True, upsample=False) has to be traindataset = WikiArtDataset(trainingdir, device, is_train=True, upsample=True)
 The data has very unbalanced classes which may lead to problematic performance.
 For example, Impressionism has 2269 samples while Analytical_Cubism has only 15 samples.

 ![image](https://github.com/user-attachments/assets/76a80a5e-4157-4eac-a999-8dee2f95e3aa)